nrbdev/AlecaFrame-Data-Parser/README.md

 ### Step 3.

-Copy `lastData.dat` from `%LOCALAPPDATA%\AlecaFrame` into the folder where the script is installed OR let the script do it automatically
+Copy `lastData.dat` from `%LOCALAPPDATA%\AlecaFrame` into the script folder.
+The script can also do this automatically if there is no file in the current directory.

+Alternatively you can pass in the `lastData.dat` path through the command line using parameter `-p` or `--path`.
+Go to step 4 for how to run the script.

 ### Step 4.

-Run the script with python: `python AlecaFrame_Data_Parser.py`
+Run the script with python: `python AlecaFrame-Inventory-Parser.py`

 ### Step 5.

-All your parsed AlecaFrame data is saved into the `data` directory.
+You AlecaFrame inventory data will be saved to the `\output\lastData.json` file.

-`data\lastData.json` is your unmodified AlecaFrame inventory.

-`data\lastData.out.json` is your inventory from AlecaFrame fixed up a lil' so it can be imported into openWF

-`data\lastData.ldts.json` is your exported loadout configs for importing into openWF (coming eventually)

-##

-# Importing to OpenWF

-Will add this when I have time